 KPCo adopted SFAS 141R, including the FSP, effective January 1, 2009.
 It is effective prospectively for business combinations with an acquisition date on or after January 1, 2009.
+KPCo had no business combinations in 2009.
 KPCo will apply it to any future business combinations.

-SFAS 160 "Noncontrolling Interest in Consolidated Financial Statements" (SFAS 160)
+SFAS 160 "Noncontrolling Interests in Consolidated Financial Statements" (SFAS 160)